1461 - 1531

 Deene had belonged to the Abbey of Westminster since before the Conquest.
 A rent of £18.00 per year was payable, which had been in force since the reign of King John, and which continued to be paid until 1970!

 Sir Edmund Brudenell came to live at Deene when his grandfather, Sir Robert, died in 1531.
 He too had enlarged his estates by marrying an heiress, Agnes Bussy, from Lincolnshire.
 He was twice High Sheriff of Northamptonshire and once of Rutland.

-Sir Edmund was responsible for enlarging the Great Hall and providing the enormous fireplace decorated with coats of arms of him and his wife.
+Sir Edmund was responsible for enlarging the Great Hall and providing the enormous fireplace decorated with his own and his wife's coats of arms.
 He also supplied the Italianate porch and re-modelled part of the East side.